 The results of the first Pooptank were:

-GOLD MEDAL WINNER (Carolyne Odero from Kenya) wins $3000.
+GOLD MEDAL WINNER: Carolyne Odero from Kenya, prize $3000.

-SILVER MEDAL WINNER (Juliet Mukunde from Uganda) wins $2000.
+SILVER MEDAL WINNER: Juliet Mukunde from Uganda, prize $2000.

-BRONZE MEDAL WINNER (Saul Mwandosya from Tanzania) wins $1000.
+BRONZE MEDAL WINNER: Saul Mwandosya from Tanzania, prize $1000.

-A total of 130 participants pre-registered for The Pooptank, from which an audience of 50 showed up.
+A total of 130 participants pre-registered for The Pooptank.
+The livestream was attended by an audience of 50.

 The Pivot: From competition to collaboration.

 The Lake Victoria Pooptank was designed to provide two rounds of grant financing, 4 months apart, over an 8-month cycle.
 The original grant design required the innovators to compete for GOLD, SILVER, and BRONZE at each Pooptank, with the second round of financing doubling the money on offer ($6000US for Gold; $4000US for Silver; and $2000US for Bronze).